Bill-A/agilefoo/README.md

 Notes: secure passwords must consist of string of at least 8 characters with at least one letter, one number and one symbol

-Scenario: new user registration where password doesn't match confirmation password
+Scenario: New user registration where password doesn't match confirmation password

-Given I am on the New User Registration page of AgileFoo When I submit registration details with incorrect password confirmation Then I land on the New User Registration page with the message 'Password doesn't match confirmation'
+Given I am on the New User Registration page of AgileFoo
+When I submit registration details with incorrect password confirmation Then I land on the New User Registration page with the message 'Password doesn't match confirmation'

 Other registration scenarios to consider:
 Invalid username
 Invalid email address
-Password doesn't match confirmation password
 Insecure passwords
 Successful registration with secure password